LeeviHalme/ratebeer/README.md

 # ratebeer

-Repository for Ruby on Rails -webpalvelinohjelmointi course organized by University of Helsinki in Fall 2024.
+Repository for Web-palvelinohjelmointi Ruby on Rails course organized by University of Helsinki in Fall 2024.

 ## Production